azeek21/Next-Notes/src/pages/README.md

     | ------| -> deeper.js  // example.com/nested/deeper
     | -> 404.js     // any incorrect route will be caught in here. | example.com/bad/route/
 ```

+# Pre rendering and data fetching intro
+Need to be learned what/why pre-rendering and types of it: <br/>
+1. Static Generation
+* - without data
+* - with data
+* - incremental generation
+* - dynamic parameters when fetching data
+1. Server-side rendering
+* - data fetching

+- client side data fetching
+- combinig pre-rendering with cilent-side data fetching